12 Quotable Campy Movies Every Queer Person Should See at Least Once

 1. Mommie Dearest (1981)

-One of the most iconic of the campy movies embraced by gay men, Mommie Dearest features a wild-eyed Faye Dunaway as Joan Crawford, shouting extravagantly in a movie that should have been serious and moving.
+One of the most iconic of the campy movies embraced by queer people, Mommie Dearest features a wild-eyed Faye Dunaway as Joan Crawford, shouting extravagantly in a movie that should have been serious and moving.
 Instead, its extravagant insanity is simply hilarious.

 2. Auntie Mame (1958)